 - Applications considered year round, for sessions beginning in August and January.

 - Application is free.
 No fee is due until you are notified of your

-student’s acceptance and you elect to participate.
-See fee page for details.
+student’s acceptance and you confirm participation.
+See fee page for tuition details.

-will be notified of acceptance on a rolling basis prior to August 1.
+will be notified of acceptance on a rolling basis.

 Director: Danielle Jackson

-has both a B.M. and an M.M. in piano performance from Bob Jones University.
-She has served on the Bob Jones piano faculty and has been an instructor in the Piano for Young People program since 2001.
-She is an active performer, accompanist and church musician.
+earned both a bachelor of music and a masters of music in Piano Performance from Bob Jones University.
+She has served on the Bob Jones piano faculty and has been on the faculty of the Piano for Young People program since 2001.
+She is an active performer, collaborator and church musician.
 Danielle is a member of the National Federation of Music Clubs and the Music Teachers National Association.

 Furman faculty and the PfYP staff carefully select Furman piano and theory students to participate in PfYP.
 Undergraduate assistants are Furman sophomores, juniors and seniors studying applied piano, piano pedagogy, music theory and music history.
 Undergraduate assistants are required to be members of the National Federation of Music Clubs.
 Participation is selective.